 - Two important addenda: 1) Granny Weatherwax caught the stick.
 2) Agnes Nitt was starting to head down the right track, even if she didn't realize it.
 When her turn came, instead of attempting any "magic" assault, her response was "I don't think I can do it while you're looking", indicating she's considering the physical option.

 - Similar example in A Wizard Of Earthsea: to graduate from the wizards' School on Roke, a student must find out what the Master Doorkeeper's name is.
-While there may be a way to find out by magic, it's perfectly acceptable simply to ask him what it is.
+While there may be a way to find out by magic, it's perfectly acceptable simply to ask him what it is, and he will tell you.

 - The main character of the Safehold series is familiar with the Trope Namer, and actually uses the pebble trick when training Caleb in her martial arts style.
 It's somewhat subverted, however, in that she knows full well normal humans can never match her speed—it's her way of teaching him that there's always room for improvement.
 Merlin's teacher even used the trope-naming quote, though Merlin (Then Nimue) never learned where the quote came from.